Bioconductor/EuroBioc2018/README.md

 Thur.
 6 Dec. evening We will visit the Christmas market in the city centre and have a dinner party (self-funded) at the brewery [Hofbrauhaus](https://www.hofbraeuhaus.de/en/) afterwards.

 Sat.
 8 Dec.
-Some organizers will go skiing in Garmisch, a ski resort near Munich.
+If the snow condition allows it, some organizers will go skiing in Garmisch, a ski resort near Munich.
 Everyone is welcome to join.
 Here some information from last year about a [train & ski-pass offer](https://www.bahn.de/p/view/mdb/bahnintern/angebotsberatung/regio/laender-tickets/pdfs/2017/mdb_260597_garmischer_ski_ticket_2017_18_flyer.pdf).

 ## Code of conduct